radareorg/radare2-book/basic_commands/sections.md

 ## Sections

-It is usually on firmware images, bootloaders and binary files to find sections that are loaded in memory at different addresses than the one in the disk.
+Firmware images, bootloaders and binary files usually load various sections of a binary to different addresses in memory.

-To solve this issue, radare implements `S`.
+To represent this behavior, radare offers the `S` command.

 Here's the help message: